Rifqa Bary: Return to Ohio and cancer diagnosis

 In June 2010, Bary graduated from Focus Learning Academy.
-That same year, she was diagnosed with a rare form of Uterine cancer.
+That same year, she was diagnosed with a rare form of uterine cancer.
 The doctors gave her one year to live.
 After three surgeries and 45 weeks of chemotherapy, Bary stopped her cancer treatments after attending a faith healing event in Youngstown, Ohio without her parents permission.
 Her parents asked the courts to force their daughter to continue receiving chemotherapy, but they refused.
-Mary Goodrich said that because Rifqa's case wasn't an emergency and her health wasn't in danger she couldn't get a court order for her to finish her chemotherapy.
+Mary Goodrich said that because Rifqa's case was not an emergency and her health was not in danger she could not get a court order for her to finish her chemotherapy.
 Rifqa's cancer treatments made her sick and weak.
 Rifqa agreed to continue to work with her cancer doctors.
 After stopping her chemotherapy the cancer was no longer detected in Rifqa's body.
-Mary Goodrich explained to Rifqa's parents that she's old enough to make her own decisions.
+Mary Goodrich explained to Rifqa's parents that she was old enough to make her own decisions.
 Rifqa Bary has been declared cancer free.
 The doctors warned Rifqa that without chemotherapy the cancer could return.
-They explained that if the cancer comes back Rifqa would need a hysterectomy and that she'll die if the cancer spreads.
-On August 5, 2010 Mary Goodrich ruled that it wasn't possible for Rifqa to be reunited with her family.
+They explained that if the cancer comes back Rifqa would need a hysterectomy and that she would die if the cancer spreads.
+On August 5, 2010 Mary Goodrich ruled that it was not possible for Rifqa to be reunited with her family.
 On August 10, 2010, Bary turned 18 years old and Franklin County Children Services' custody of her ended.
 After the case ended Rifqa's parents told her, "No matter what has happened, you will always be our daughter, we love you, and the door will always be open if you want to have a relationship with us."
 After the gag order was lifted on her hearings, her father and mother stated that Bary had sent them a video two weeks prior, along with candy and music, saying she loved them.
 They also stated that Bary sent them letters including one where she thanked them for helping her be a successful student.
 At the same time, the parents' Ohio attorney, Omar Tarazi, indicated that the Barys have not had a private face-to-face conversation with their daughter, even in the presence of a family counselor, since she ran away.
 Omar dropped his lawsuit against Bary's lawyer, but he continued to sue Pamela Geller for defamation until September 21, 2011.